 Morocco offers a wide range of places to stay suitable for any budget.
 You can spend several hundred per night for a room in a luxury riad, or you can find a decent room for $50 per night that will at least be clean and safe.
-Check booking.com for the full range of options.
-We were lucky to score some great booking.com apartments to save money on our stays.
+Booking.com has a wide range of options – we’ve even got a few simple hacks to save you money on every reservation.
+We were lucky to score some great HomeExchange apartments to save money on our stays.

 Even for special places to stay in Morocco, some elements may not be up to what you’d expect to find at European and American hotels.
 A traveling pair we met at a fancy riad complained that the traditional central courtyard layout made for very loud nights, with sound echoing off of the enormous tiled walls for hours on end.
 Most tourist accommodations are in or right near the medina, so they may be loud or challenging to find late at night (more an issue in a place like Fez than in sleepy Essaouira).